Skip to content

 THINK is developing knowledge and practice in four specific inter-related areas of transport and mobility and health and wellbeing:

-1. the impact of vehicles on air and noise pollution
+1. the impact of vehicles on health due to air and noise pollution

 2. injuries and deaths stemming from vehicle crashes